It is the Process and the Data Stupid!

 His personal research interests include workflow management, process mining, Petri nets, business process management, process modeling, and process analysis.
 Wil van der Aalst has published more than 175 journal papers, 17 books (as author or editor), 400 refereed conference/workshop publications, and 60 book chapters.

 In 2012, he received the degree of doctor honoris causa from Hasselt University.
 In 2013, he was appointed as Distinguished University Professor of TU/e and was awarded an honorary guest professorship at Tsinghua University.
+In 2015, he was appointed as honorary professor at the National Research University, Higher School of Economics in Moscow.
 He is also a member of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen), Royal Holland Society of Sciences and Humanities (Koninklijke Hollandsche Maatschappij der Wetenschappen) and the Academy of Europe (Academia Europaea).